 NVIDIA is known for its high-quality graphics cards and advanced video processing technology.
 NVIDIA graphics cards are often used for professional applications, such as video editing and content production.

-The NVIDIA GeForce RTX series offers advanced features for video processing, such as real-time ray tracing, Tensor Core-accelerated AI, and NVENC for video encoding and decoding.
+The NVIDIA GeForce RTX series offers advanced video processing features, such as real-time ray tracing, Tensor Core-accelerated AI, and NVENC for video encoding and decoding.

 Graphics cards in this series deliver exceptional performance for real-time video processing and high-resolution video editing.